Mobile Post Offices

 Mobile Post Office deployment 1965-1988

-Details of any additions or amendments would be welcome; please send any information to John Fowler, c/o the BPS contact link at the foot of this page.
+Details of any additions or amendments would be welcome; please send any information to Robert Hunt, c/o the BPS contact link at the foot of this page.

 Each of the three MPOs had its own ‘MOBILE POST OFFICE’ datestamps, which were sometimes used alongside special datestamps provided for the event being attended.
 Some of those for MPO1 contained no identifying number, while those for MPO2 and MPO3 contained ‘2’ and ‘3’ respectively.
 Individual datestamps were distinguished by a letter, from A to E.

 During WW2, from 1941 to 1945, Post Office facilities in temporary tent-like kiosks were provided for use when PO buildings were destroyed, damaged or inaccessible through enemy action.
 A large number of datestamps containing ‘MOBILE POST OFFICE’ and a two- or three-digit number were issued, but reports of their use are not numerous.

 The third category, in use from 1996 to date, consists of specially fitted out vans which follow a set weekly schedule and visit locations where permanent Post Offices have closed and where no suitable locations are available for ‘Hosted Outreach’ services.
 They are also used occasionally to provide temporary Post Office services when 'static' POs close suddenly and re-opening or a replacement is awaited.
 There are now more than 60 Mobile PO services throughout the UK.

 An overview of the deployment and characteristics of MPOs by BPS member Alastair Nixon was published in two parts, in the British Postmark Society Journal for October 2018 and January 2019, with further articles likely to follow.